 (4) High tide line.
 The term high tide line means the line of intersection of the land with the water’s surface at the maximum height reached by a rising tide.
 The high tide line may be determined, in the absence of actual data, by a line of oil or scum along shore objects, a more or less continuous deposit of fine shell or debris on the foreshore or berm, other physical markings or characteristics, vegetation lines, tidal gages, or other suitable means that delineate the general height reached by a rising tide.
 The line encompasses spring high tides and other high tides that occur with periodic frequency but does not include storm surges in which there is a departure from the normal or predicted reach of the tide due to the piling up of water against a coast by strong winds, such as those accompanying a hurricane or other intense storm.

 (5) Intermittent.
-The term intermittent means surface water flowing continuously during certain times of a typical year and more than in direct response to precipitation (e.g., seasonally when the groundwater table is elevated or when snowpack melts).
+The term intermittent means surface water flowing continuously during certain times of the year and more than in direct response to precipitation (e.g., seasonally when the groundwater table is elevated or when snowpack melts).

+(6) Lakes and ponds, and impoundments of jurisdictional waters.
+The term lakes and ponds, and impoundments of jurisdictional waters means standing bodies of open water that contribute surface water flow to a paragraph (a)(1) water in a typical year either directly or through one or more paragraph (a)(2) through (4) waters.
+A lake, pond, or impoundment of a jurisdictional water does not lose its jurisdictional status if it contributes surface water flow to a downstream jurisdictional water in a typical year through a channelized non-jurisdictional surface water feature, through a culvert, dike, spillway, or similar artificial feature, or through a debris pile, boulder field, or similar natural feature.
+A lake or pond, or impoundment of a jurisdictional waters is also jurisdictional if it is inundated by flooding from a paragraph (a)(1) through (3) water in a typical year.

-(6) Ordinary high water mark.
-The term ordinary high water mark means that line on the shore established by the fluctuations of water and indicated by physical characteristics such as clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.
+(7) Ordinary high water mark.
+The term ordinary high water mark means that line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.

-(7) Perennial.
-The term perennial means surface water flowing continuously year-round during a typical year.
+(8) Perennial.
+The term perennial means surface water flowing continuously year-round.

-(8) Prior converted cropland.
+(9) Prior converted cropland.
 The term prior converted cropland means any area that, prior to December 23, 1985, was drained or otherwise manipulated for the purpose, or having the effect, of making production of an agricultural product possible.
 EPA and the Corps will recognize designations of prior converted cropland made by the Secretary of Agriculture.
-An area is no longer considered prior converted cropland for purposes of the Clean Water Act when the area is abandoned and has reverted to wetland, as defined in paragraph (c)(15) of this section.
+An area is no longer considered prior converted cropland for purposes of the Clean Water Act when the area is abandoned and has reverted to wetlands, as defined in paragraph (c)(16) of this section.
 Abandonment occurs when prior converted cropland is not used for, or in support of, agricultural purposes at least once in the immediately preceding five years.
 For the purposes of the Clean Water Act, the EPA Administrator shall have the final authority to determine whether prior converted cropland has been abandoned.

-(9) Snowpack.
-The term snowpack means layers of snow that accumulate over extended periods of time in certain geographic regions and high altitudes (e.g., in northern climes and mountainous regions).
+(10) Snowpack.
+The term snowpack means layers of snow that accumulate over extended periods of time in certain geographic regions or at high elevation (e.g., in northern climes or mountainous regions).